 As professional pet sitters and dog walkers, we know a thing or two about what works and what doesn’t when it comes to pet-related equipment.
 Below we offer some guidance for first time pet parents and experienced pet parents alike because each pet has different equipment needs based on size, temperament, experience on leash, and more.

 Collars are specifically designed for the purpose of displaying ID tags.
 They are NOT ideal for leashing/walking because they can easily slip off and/or cause injury.

 All pets should wear collars with current rabies and ID tags – even indoor cats – but that’s all the collar should be used for.

-Harnesses are the only sure-fire way to keep pets safe and comfortable while on walks.
-Collars can slip off and cause physical hard including serious neck injuries when use to leash and walk a dog that pulls.
+Harnesses are the only sure-fire way to keep pets safe and comfortable on walks.
+Collars can slip off and cause physical harm including serious neck injuries when used with a dog that pulls.

 Harnesses are designed to meet various needs including pet size and behavior.
 A simple, padded harness is ideal for mini to small dogs and a no-pull harness is ideal for excited walkers that weigh 15+ pounds.